 OurCalling achieves social inclusion and safeguarding at scale, to a degree that the thousands of potential homeless users would not have been able to access through other services.

 Although initially connected to support and online public services through the cost-effective on-premise public network, there is further potential for users to connect to Wireless Cities services as Dallas County and other large cities expand their interconnected public networks.
 For cities already with active networks, there is the potential to connect apps through the Wi-Fi.

 Moreover, roaming operators could also support the service, allowing homeless individuals to be tracked and protected, once they leave shelters.
 For homeless with additional physical and mental health needs, wearable IoT devices, such as diabetes monitors and dementia trackers could connect to municipal networks, places and services.

 The Wi-Fi network is now a permanent service at OurCalling, with hundreds of daily users.
 OurCalling provides an app that delivers a single channel to access over 200 homeless aiding tasks in Dallas, such as information about addiction, medical care, food and shelter.
 The list includes all the vital contacts for the city’s poor.

 - Thousands of users since May 2018 install

 - Enables enfranchisement and social inclusion

-- Potential to connect with Wireless Cities and roaming services outside of the shelter, to enable further connectivity and support
+- Potential to connect with smart city and roaming services outside of the shelter, to enable further connectivity and support

 “Having the personal data and subsequent contact that this enabled, directly resulted in lives being saved.”